KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**April 24, 2023**
+- Attempted to pseudo-code the solution to LeetCode 424.
+  - Didn't make much progress.
+  - Re-watched the conceptual portion of the NeetCode video.
+  - Tried to pseudo-code a new solution.
+  - Need to break the pseudo-code down a bit more, then try to implement my solution.

 **April 23, 2022**
 - Watched the conceptual part of the NeetCode video for LeetCode 424: Longest Repeating Character Replacement.
   - Wrote out how the solution in my own words.